-EDR Coordinator: A Court of Appeals (COA) EDR Coordinator is an EDR Coordinator designated by the Chief Circuit Judge under the EDR Plan of the COA.
-An FPDO EDR Coordinator is an FPDO Employee, other than the FPD, designated by the FPDO to assist with Informal Advice and Assisted Resolution matters.
-The COA and FPDO EDR Coordinators provide confidential advice and guidance (see § IV.B.1.) if an Employee seeks Informal Advice and coordinates the Assisted Resolution process, including any necessary investigation.
-The COA EDR Coordinator (only) accepts Formal Complaints under this Plan for filing and assists the Presiding Judicial Officer in the Complaint proceeding, as directed.
-The FPDO EDR Coordinator maintains and preserves all court files pertaining to matters initiated and processed under this EDR Plan.
-These EDR Coordinators assist the Court of Appeals and FPDO in meeting their obligations under this Plan to train and advise employees of their rights under this Plan, and to post the Plan as directed.
+EDR Coordinator: A Court Employee, other than a Judge or Unit Executive, designated by the Chief Judge to coordinate all of the Options for Resolution provided for in this Plan.
+The EDR Coordinator provides confidential advice and guidance (see § IV.B.1.) if an Employee seeks Informal Advice; coordinates the Assisted Resolution process, including any necessary investigation; accepts Complaints under this Plan for filing; and assists the Presiding Judicial Officer in the Complaint proceeding, as directed.
+The EDR Coordinator maintains and preserves all Court files pertaining to matters initiated and processed under this EDR Plan.
+The EDR Coordinator assists the Court in meeting its obligations under this Plan to train and advise employees of their rights under this Plan, and to post the Plan as directed.
 Additional information on the EDR Coordinator's responsibilities may be found in the EDR Interpretive Guide and Handbook.